How to send bitcoin from your Material Bitcoin

 Enter the password you have previously set and click “OK“.

-We will receive a notification that everything has gone well, along with the hash ID (identifier) of the transaction.
+We will receive a positive message “Payment sent” along with the hash ID (identifier) of the transaction.

-To check the status of your submission, click on the “History” button.
-The confirmation process may take a few minutes depending on the number of transactions taking place on the Bitcoin network at the time, and the send priority you selected in the previous step.
+To check the status of your transfer, click on the “History” button.
+The confirmation process may take a few minutes depending on the number of transactions taking place on the Bitcoin network at the time, and the “send” priority you selected in the previous step.

-In this case we can see the details of the transaction: its status, the amount, the network commission, the sender, the receiver, and some more technical data.
-As we sent the transaction recently, it is not yet completed (it is shown as “Pending”) and we will have to wait a few minutes until it appears as follows:
+In this case we can see the details of the transaction: its status, the amount, the network fees, the sender, the receiver, and some other technical data.
+As we sent the transaction recently, it is not yet completed (it is shown as “Pending”) so we have to wait a few minutes until it appears as follows:

-And with that, the remittance of funds would be completed.
+And with that, the funds transfer would be completed.

 Step 7: Remove Electrum wallet from your computer

-For security reasons, it is recommended that you delete the Electrum wallet.
+For security reasons, it is recommended to delete the Electrum wallet.

-By importing the private key of your Material board on your computer, you have created a software clone of your board on your computer.
+By importing the private key of your Material wallet on your computer, you have created a software clone of your wallet on your computer.

-You can now remove the wallet software, as it still exists in its original metal version.
-In fact, it is recommended that you remove the wallet software, as computers are often riddled with vulnerabilities and are highly insecure.
+You can now remove the virtual wallet, as it still exists in its original physical version.
+In fact, it is recommended that you remove the virtual wallet, as computers are often riddled with vulnerabilities and are highly insecure.

-To do this, go to “File” at the top of the menu and select the “Delete” option.
-You will be asked for the password with which you have encrypted the wallet in order to delete it from the programme permanently.
+To remove it, go to “File” at the top of the menu and select the “Delete” option.
+You will be asked for the password used to encrypt the wallet in order to delete it from the system permanently.

-If you feel that you have completed the process without compromising your private key at any time and in any way, you will be able to reuse your Material Bitcoin badge in the future to receive funds again and store them securely.
-If you are not 100% sure that the private key could not have been leaked somehow, the safest option is to purchase a completely new Material wallet to store your bitcoin securely.
+If you feel that you have completed the process without compromising your private key at any time and in any way, you will be able to reuse your Material Bitcoin wallet in the future to receive funds again and store them securely.
+If you are not 100% sure that the private key was not leaked somehow, the safest option is to purchase a completely new Material wallet to store your bitcoin securely.

-What if I need to make a partial removal of my Material wallet?
+What if I need to make a partial withdrawal from my Material wallet?

 Bitcoin transfers do not involve partial withdrawals.
 The entire amount of funds in a wallet is always sent abroad.